jjacobohdz/stokkur_rest_api/README.md

 ## Getting Started

-The following instructions will guide you through getting a copy of the project, compiling in your development environment, and executing.
+The following instructions will guide you through getting a copy of the project and executing it in your environment.

 ### Prerequisites